 3 points – no errors

-1 point - the child went out of line 3 or more times
+1 point – the child crossed the line 3 or more times

-№3 Take a pencil in your hand and look at the sheet of paper in front of you.
-It has balls and skittles.
+№3 Take a pencil in your hand and look at the sheet of paper lying in front of you.
+It has balls and pins.
 Hit the pins with the balls.
-Try to draw straight lines without lifting your pencil from the paper.
+Try to draw straight lines without lifting the pencil from the paper.

 Grade:

-3 points - all lines are straight and fall exactly on the skittle
+3 points – all lines are straight and hit the pin exactly

 1 point – 3 or more errors